gabeochoa/supermarket-engine/README.md

          } // free happens here
 - LRU cache for temporary textures
 - base64 encode, is this already built in c++ ?
-- add support for editing values on the fly some way to register values with global storage hook up a UI dropdown to edit it support new debug layer for holding the ui dropdown add support for adding a struct (is there some kind of Reflection in cpp?)
+- add support for editing values on the fly (DONE) some way to register values with global storage (DONE) hook up a UI dropdown to edit it support new debug layer for holding the ui dropdown add support for adding a struct (is there some kind of Reflection in cpp?)